 If you do not have solutions and all you do is complain, you run the risk of looking like you are not cut out for the job.
 Lastly, you need to write a professional proposal to present to your administration.
 This proposal should clearly outline the problem and your ideas for a solution in a professional manner that shows you are more than a meathead strength coach.
 I am fortunate enough to have supportive coaches and administrators who accepted my proposal and allowed me to hire our first graduate assistant position in August 2017.

-Another way to grow your staff is to create an internship program and look for volunteers in your community.
+Another tip for doing more with less to grow your staff is to create an internship program and look for volunteers in your community.
 Utilize your exercise science or physical education department to look for students who are interested in strength and conditioning or related fields and show them the value of working with and learning from you.
 At William Jewell College we do not have an exercise science program, but we always keep our eyes open for athletes that are interested in the field.
 We are lucky enough to have five interns this semester who have progressed from simply cleaning equipment to helping run groups.
 Lastly, reach out to the private sector gyms in your area.
 Many of those coaches are working part-time and would love to get the extra experience on their resume.

 When working with limited equipment or space it is important to consider the versatility of your current equipment or equipment you are considering purchasing.
 If you are operating on a limited budget, do not purchase equipment that offers limited exercise potential.
 Our equipment at William Jewell College consists of the basics: racks, barbells, dumbbells, medicine balls, and a variety of bands.
 Possibly the most versatile equipment you can have in your facility are jump stretch bands.

 I'm a huge promoter of jump stretch bands because they are cost-effective, come in a variety of resistances, have zero footprint, and have limitless exercise potential.
 One example on how we use our jump stretch bands is our band belt squat exercise, which has the athlete squat with four bands looped around a belt and anchored to a heavy dumbbell on the floor.
 The bands allow our athletes to perform this great exercise without the price and footprint of a Pit Shark or other belt squat machine.
-We do not have anything fancy, however, our equipment is versatile and allows us to program numerous exercise variations that keep our athletes progressing and engaged in training.
+We do not have anything fancy, however, we're doing more with less because our equipment is versatile and allows us to program numerous exercise variations that keep our athletes progressing and engaged in training.